aerisweather/aerisjs/docs/install.md

 #### Specifying a Map Library

-By default,tThe Aeris.js library uses [Leaflet](http://leafletjs.com/) as it core mapping library.
+By default, The Aeris.js library uses [Leaflet](http://leafletjs.com/) as it core mapping library.
 You can change which mapping library is used by overriding the `aeris/maps/strategy` AMD path.

 ```javascript
 require.config({